DevYehia/DIstributed_Image_Processing/README.md

 3. Change the IP addresses of the 3 instances in `loadBalancer.py` in the following list: `slavesIP`

-4. make sure to have the following libraries for the GUI and client to run successfully: PIL and tkinter.
+4. Make sure to have the following libraries for the GUI and client to run successfully: PIL and tkinter.

-5. make sure to have the following libraries for the loadBalncer: numpy and cv2
+5. Make sure to have the following libraries for the loadBalncer: numpy and cv2

 ## Usage